manasec/bitcoin-miner/README.md

 # bitcoin-miner
-This repository contains simple "ready to play" scripts for bitcoin mining with a PC/laptop.
+This repository contains simple "ready to play" scripts for bitcoin mining with a PC/laptop using NiceHash Nheqminer - "https://github.com/nicehash/nheqminer"